paxdotdev/docs/src/start-key-concepts-properties-settings.md

 Along with support for `@default` values, these methods will enable reverting / setting / easing to the default value for a property at runtime.
 -->

+---

+[1] The relationship between properties & settings is inspired by [digital circuits.](./reference-hardware-component-model.md).